UsfZA/Habit-Tracker/README.md

 ### User Authentication and Registration: ###
   * Users can create accounts and log in to track their habits.
 ### Habit Tracking: ###
-  * Add, update, and delete habits.
+  * Add, and delete habits.
   * Tasks are automatically generated based on habit goal, frequency and period.
   * Track streaks for each habit to maintain consistency.
   * Earn achievements for hitting streak milestones or completing habits.